wdahman/clarity/apps/website/components/combobox/README.md

 <ClrRow>
 <ClrCol>
 <p>
-A single selection combobox is taking advantage of the <code>*clrOptionItems</code> smart iterator to manage its inventory of preselection options.
+A single selection combobox is taking advantage of the <code>*clrOptionItems</code> smart iterator to manage its inventory of pre-selected options.
 It is similar to <code>*NgFor</code> as syntax. <code>field:'name'</code> designates which field of the underlying data object should be used as display name.
 The html nested inside the <code>clr-option</code> node will be used as template for the option design.
 It can include images, text, html code.
 </p>
 </ClrCol>
 <ClrCol>